 Most of these botanicals are commonly known, but some of you may never have heard of woodruff before - at least if you have not grown up in Germany.
 There, woodruff-flavored drinks and sweets are actually pretty popular.

 When I first heard about Elixier, I was instantly intrigued.
-A Gin based on woodruff certainly is something special.
-And because so many people don't even know this herb exists, I will give a little more detail on what it is.
+A gin based on woodruff certainly is something special.
+And because so many people don't even know this herb exists, I will give more detail on what woodruff actually is.

 Woodruff – also known as “Master of the woods” (in German: Waldmeister) – has a sweet and earthy aroma, almost hay-like.
 Some also compare it to freshly mowed grass.
 The flavor is so intense that you might think it is artificial. - But it is not.

 There are many medical use cases for woodruff: it is beneficial for strengthening your heart and helps with headaches, migraines, abdominal cramps, kidney stones, and even liver diseases.